mrunaljsarvaiya/mrunaljsarvaiya.github.io/_pages/about.md

 People often ask me, "What made you pursue a PhD after developing planning and controls software for a robotics company for 4 years?"
 My intellectual curiosity bucket simply wasn't satisfied.
 I found myself craving the fulfillment I felt when I dove deep into a specific topic simply because it intrigued me.
 I wanted to immerse myself in a specific niche and spend the next few years filling up my curiosity bucket.
 That’s what led me to pursue a PhD.

-When faced with a tough decision with equally appealing options, such as starting a PhD program or continuing in the industry, I ask myself, "In 10 years, which choice will I regret not taking?"
+When faced with a decision with equally appealing options, such as starting a PhD program or continuing in the industry, I ask myself, "In 10 years, which choice will I regret not taking?"
 I knew for a fact that I'd regret not pursuing a doctorate.